Thomas Fairfax, 9th Lord Fairfax of Cameron

-Thomas Fairfax, 9th Lord Fairfax of Cameron (1762–1846), was an American born Scottish peer, who along with his father, on 11 December 1799, was among the last guests at Mount Vernon before Washington died.
+Thomas Fairfax, 9th Lord Fairfax of Cameron (1762 – April 21, 1846) was an American planter.
+Along with his father, on 11 December 1799, he was among the last guests at Mount Vernon before George Washington died.

 Early life and family

 Thomas Fairfax was born in 1762.
 He was the son of Bryan Fairfax, 8th Lord Fairfax of Cameron (1736–1802) and his wife, Elizabeth Cary, daughter of Colonel Wilson Cary and Sarah Cary.
 His brother was Ferdinando Fairfax (1766–1820), whose godparents were George Washington and Martha Washington.

 Plantation

 In 1802, he succeeded his father to the title of Lord Fairfax of Cameron after his father's death.
 He lived the life of a country squire overseeing his 40000 acre, lived at Belvoir, Ash Grove, and Vaucluse, where he died.

 Personal life

 He married three times: Mary Aylett, Laura Washington, Margaret Herbert.
-Fairfax birthed children with Mary Aylett, a Native Indian woman.
 He had seven children by his third wife Margaret: